How to listen to BBC Radio abroad

 How to listen to BBC iPlayer Radio abroad

-Providing you have an internet connection, or roaming data on your phone, listening to BBC Radio while you’re abroad is pretty simple.
-All you need is a VPN… and these can cost at little as a few pounds a month.
+Providing you have a decent internet connection, or roaming data on your phone, listening to BBC Radio while you’re abroad is pretty simple.
+All you need is a VPN… and these can cost as little as a few pounds a month.

 - Open and play BBC iPlayer Radio

 The best way to listen to BBC iPlayer Radio when you’re abroad is to buy a VPN.
 A Virtual Private Server (VPN) will spoof your IP location (internet connection) using encrypted data and a network of servers all over the world.
 This means you can trick BBC iPlayer into thinking you’re connecting to its content from an IP address in the UK.
 A VPN will work from anywhere in the world, all you need is an active internet connection.

 BBC iPlayer Radio abroad: This programme is unavailable

 Some content is subject to licensing.
 This means the content is restricted to being broadcast in the UK only.
 More often than not, this is only the case for live sporting events.

 - See also: How to listen to TMS abroad: Listen to England Cricket while overseas.

 - See also: BBC iPlayer not working with VPN?
 Here’s how to fix that!

 When that’s the case, your options are limited.
 The best way to bypass these geo-restrictions is to install a VPN and select a server in the UK to spoof BBC iPlayer Radio into thinking you’re accessing its content from a UK IP address.